History of the Canterbury-Bankstown Bulldogs: Super League War

-The Salary Cap
+2000–2003: The salary cap drama

-The clubs fallout from a disappointing 2000 season saw a "new breed" of players coming through for 2001.
+The club's fallout from a disappointing 2000 season saw a "new breed" of players coming through for 2001.
 The Bulldogs' outfit aged badly in 2000 with many players past their best and a massive cleanout happened with several new players on the way including Nigel Vagana, Luke Patten, Brett Howland and Darrell Trindall.
 The Bulldogs finished the Minor Premiership in second position but crashed out of the Finals.
 The Dally M Rookie of the Year that season was Braith Anasta.
 Mark O'Meley was signed up for the 2002 season as the club said farewell to captain Darren Britt and his deputy Craig Polla-Mounter.
 With both of those gone, Steve Folkes opted for Steve Price as captain ahead of the more experienced Darren Smith.

 Trouble returned in a big way in 2002, with the Club being found guilty of salary cap breaches described by NRL Chief Executive David Gallop as "exceptional in both its size and its deliberate and ongoing nature".
 The club received a $500,000 fine, and was stripped of all 37 competition points; the club, who were poised to take the Minor Premiership and had won 17 consecutive matches, won the wooden spoon as a result.

 Club legend Steve Mortimer was brought in to save the club, and the Bulldogs then finished one game short of the Grand Final in 2003.